briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-1. _(a)_ No person, directly or through an agent, shall sell or offer for sale in the Municipality any make, type or model of extinguisher, either new or used, unless such make, type or model of extinguisher has first been tested and is approved and labeled by the Factory Mutual Laboratories, or Underwriter’s Laboratories, Inc., or any other testing laboratory approved by the Fire Chief, as providing adequate and reliable tests and examination.
-No person, directly or through an agent, shall deliver or make available for use any make, type or model of extinguisher which is not first tested and/or serviced as required by the National Fire Protection Association’s "Standard for the Installation, Maintenance and Use of Portable Fire Extinguishers" (NFPA No. 10 and 10A).
+1. _(a)_ No person, directly or through an agent, shall sell or offer for sale in the Municipality any make, type or model of extinguisher, either new or used, unless such make, type or model of extinguisher has first been tested and is approved and labeled by the Factory Mutual Laboratories, or Underwriter's Laboratories, Inc., or any other testing laboratory approved by the Fire Chief, as providing adequate and reliable tests and examination.
+No person, directly or through an agent, shall deliver or make available for use any make, type or model of extinguisher which is not first tested and/or serviced as required by the National Fire Protection Association's "Standard for the Installation, Maintenance and Use of Portable Fire Extinguishers" (NFPA No. 10 and 10A).

 2. _(b)_ No person, directly or through an agent, shall sell or offer for sale